6 Tips to Improve Your Private School’s Admission Interviews

 While you’re evaluating students, there’s a good chance they (and their families) are assessing you and your school, too.
 That’s why it’s essential you focus on families rather than directing all questions toward the student.
 Additionally, while there are a few important questions you need to prioritize during the admissions interview, and a few key points you’ll want to address, strive to let conversations flow naturally.
 And ultimately, aim to keep the experience as positive and comfortable as possible.

-Expert enrollment content, straight to your inbox.
+Get expert enrollment content sent straight to your inbox.
+Subscribe below.